section-engineering-education/engineering-education/content/articles/data-encryption-with-qr-codes-in-android/index.md

 ### Introduction
-QR codes are a form of barcode, or scannable series, that can store a range of data, including web links, credit card info, contact information, and even freebies.
-To analyze information in a machine-readable format, many apps use QR codes.
-These patterns are used to encode information in a format that only machines, not humans, can understand.
+Quick response (QR) codes are a type of barcode, or scannable series, that can store a range of data, including web links, credit card info, contact information, and even freebies.
+QR codes are used to encode information in a format that only machines, not humans, can understand.

 In this tutorial, we will learn how to generate QR codes to store simple text format data in an Android application.

-#### Why use Quick Response Code?
+#### Why use Quick Response Codes?
 QR codes have the following advantages:
 1. Unlike other barcodes, they are not subject to the same security risks as traditional barcodes.
-2. QR codes hold large amounts of data -over 2000 characters.
+2. QR codes hold large amounts of data -over 2500 characters.
 3. They minimize processing errors since they are difficult to tamper with.
-4. Unlike the traditional BarCode, QR codes stores data in 2D (both vertically and horizontally).
+4. Unlike the traditional barcode, QR codes stores data in 2D (both vertically and horizontally).

 ### Prerequisites
-To follow through this tutorial, you'll need to be conversant with:
+To follow along with this tutorial, you'll need to be conversant with:
-- Creating Android apps with the Kotlin programming language
+- Creating Android apps with the Kotlin programming language.
-- Imperative paradigm in Android (XML)
+- Imperative paradigm in Android (XML).
-- ViewBinding
+- ViewBinding.
-- Android permissions
+- Android permissions.

 ### Creating an Android project
 Run Android Studio and build a new `Empty Activity` project named `QR Code`.